 Is The Bayou State Ready for Delta 10 THC?
 Delta 10 THC is the latest in cannabis innovation.
 As Delta 10 THC gains popularity, more and more people wonder if Delta 10 is legal in Louisiana and where to buy Delta 10 THC in the state?

 Let’s look at what Louisiana law has in store for us and our consumable hemp products.

-The recent ban of Delta 8 THC in Kentucky earlier in 2021 has left many people wondering what the state’s stance is on other cannabinoids such as Delta 10.
-Let’s get you up to date on this complex issue and answer your question: Is Delta 10 Legal in the Bluegrass State?
+We’ll get you up to date on this complex issue and answer your question: Is Delta 10 Legal in Louisiana?

-- Delta 10 THC is restricted in the Pelican State with a max of 1% total THC dry weight.
+- Delta 10 THC is under restrictions in the Pelican State with 1% total THC dry weight.

 - Delta 10 THC is a cannabinoid that is mildly psychoactive and relatively new to the scene.

 - You can only buy hemp-derived items that contain up to 1% tetrahydrocannabinol (THC).

 - If you visit local retail stores, you’ll be able to find Delta 10 products, even online too.